 Higher than 30: An AHI score that is higher than 30 denotes severe sleep apnea.
 Thus, it requires medical attention quickly.
 If you are using your CPAP therapy dedicatedly and still have an AHI number of more than 30, you may have to change your type of treatment.

 Thus, observe your AHI number, compare it with this range, and understand what problems you are facing and what to do.

 Factors Affecting AHI Score

 Certain factors that can affect your AHI score.
 So, to reduce your AHI score, it becomes important to know about all these factors and their effect.

 A mask leak can severely affect your CPAP treatment.

-It can reduce the pressure needed to curb the symptoms of sleep apnea.
-Thus, this low pressure can decrease the efficiency of your CPAP therapy and cause an increase in AHI score.
+It can reduce the airflow pressure needed to curb the symptoms of sleep apnea.
+Thus, this low pressure can decrease the efficiency of your CPAP therapy and cause an increase in the AHI score.

 Removing the Mask During Your Sleep

 Many CPAP users have a habit of removing their CPAP masks in their sleep.
 This can be due to various reasons like tight or ill-fitting masks, extra pressure, discomfort, etc.

 Removing your CPAP mask can also decrease your breathing efficiency and increase your AHI score and may lead to daytime sleepiness.
 So, it becomes necessary to find a CPAP mask that fits you like a glove and also provides comfort to you while sleeping.